clarkfitzg/ctf/docs/build_release.md

 python3 -m pip install --upgrade build python3 -m pip install --user --upgrade twine
 ```
+Then make sure you are in the base directory for this repo.

 ## Build
 Building the program will create two files under dist/ "the tar.gz file is a Source Archive whereas the .whl file is a Built Distribution."
 [Source](https://packaging.python.org/tutorials/packaging-projects/)